angusyang901130/AI_Project/README.md

 our CNN model is able to predict the 44 characters or words in the ALS with a prediction accuracy > 95%.

-But, the setup of environment is quite important, if the noise is big, the accuracy of setting hand histogram would decrease.
+The setup of environment is quite important, if the noise is big, the accuracy of setting hand histogram would decrease.

 This is our prediction and recognition example